The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 Many of the Q8’s advanced driver assistance systems already feature in other models in the range, which is reassuring from a reliability point of view as they've been tried and tested.
 While past performance from Audi as a whole doesn't inspire confidence, we'll have to wait and see how the Q8 performs before we condemn it.

 As with its other models, Audi provides a three-year standard warranty up to 60,000 miles.
 Owners have the option to add a fourth year of warranty cover up to a total of 75,000 miles at an additional cost that varies according to model.
 The same process applies to adding cover for a fifth year or up to 90,000 miles.

 Affirming the Q8’s performance bent, the range kicks off with the sporty S line version.
 This comes with a self-parking system, a reversing camera, cruise control, two-zone climate control and electrically adjustable and heated front sports seats finished in a mix of leather and made-made suede.
-Sitting above the S line is the Vorsprung model that carries a sizeable price jump, but does add a lot more equipment, including a panoramic glass sunroof, full leather upholstery, heating for the outer rear seats, four-zone climate control, extended LED ambient lighting, head-up display, soft-close doors and an upgraded Bang & Olufsen stereo.
+Sitting above the S line is the Edition 1, which has a panoramic glass sunroof, heated front and rear seats and black exterior trim.
+The top-spec Vorsprung model carries a sizeable price jump, but does add a lot more equipment, including full leather upholstery, four-zone climate control, extended LED ambient lighting, head-up display, soft-close doors and an upgraded Bang & Olufsen stereo.